AusterweilLab/MPBNP/README.md

 * If you have an nVidia graphics card, the graphics driver contains the OpenCL driver.
 The graphics driver should have been already installed; otherwise your display wouldn't be fully functional.
 Go to nvidia's website for latest drivers.

   > nVidia's OpenCL driver supports only their graphics cards.
+  > Also note that nVidia's current support for OpenCL is not great.
+Our development mostly tests on a nVidia Tesla K40 and GeForce GTX 770, and so, normal jobs should work without an issue on these devices.
+However, running the current OpenCL Gibbs samplers with a large data set on a nVidia device might fail.

 * If you have an Intel graphics card that is integrated into an Intel CPU (known as Intel HD Graphics 4xxx and above), and do **NOT** have a discrete graphics card installed, the Intel graphics driver contains the OpenCL driver.
 The driver should have been already installed; otherwise your display wouldn't be fully functional.
 Go to Intel's website for latest drivers.